enterprisemodules/ora_profile/documentation/database/db_patches.md

 The class allows you to specify a patch level and optionally include the OJVM pacthes for the level specified.
 A patch_list to specify additional patches is also supported.

-Keep in mind that when changing the patch level and/or adding patches will cause the listener and database(s) to be stopped and started.
+Keep in mind that when changing the patch level and/or adding patches will cause the listener(s) and database(s) to be stopped and started.

 Applying patches to database software in a RAC environment is only supported on initial run.
 There is no support yet to apply patches on a running system.